DETAILED ACTION

 Additionally, Barrera teaches wherein a detected orientation change in at least the first direction or second direction comprises a value changing sign when an axis changes at least 160 degrees from an initial orientation (para [0083]).

-It would have been obvious to a skilled artisan to modify Hohl wherein a detected orientation change in at least the first direction or second direction comprises a value changing sign when an axis that passes through the housing and the sensor tip changes at least 160 degrees from an initial orientation, in view of the teachings of Hohl and Barrera, for the obvious advantage of performing posture detection based on the indicated orientation derived from the value of the signal (para [0083]).
+It would have been obvious to a skilled artisan to modify Hohl wherein a detected orientation change in at least the first direction or the second direction comprises a value that changes sign at a first output of the accelerometer integrated circuit when an axis that passes through the housing and the sensor tip changes at least by 160 degrees from an initial orientation of the axis, in view of the teachings of Hohl and Barrera, for the obvious advantage of performing posture detection based on the indicated orientation derived from the value of the signal (para [0083]).

-For claim 21, Hohl and Oliver do not expressly disclose wherein a detected orientation change in at least the first direction or second direction comprises a value indicates a change of at least 160 degrees relative to an initial value.
+For claim 21, Hohl and Oliver do not expressly disclose wherein a detected orientation change in at least the first direction or the second direction comprises a value that indicates a change of at least 160 degrees relative to an initial value at a first output of the accelerometer integrated circuit.

-However, Barrera teaches wherein a detected orientation change in at least the first direction or second direction comprises a value indicates a change of at least 160 degrees relative to an initial value (para [0083]).
+However, Barrera teaches wherein a detected orientation change in at least the first direction or the second direction comprises a value that indicates a change of at least 160 degrees relative to an initial value at a first output of the accelerometer integrated circuit (para [0083]).

-It would have been obvious to a skilled artisan to modify Hohl wherein a detected orientation change in at least the first direction or second direction comprises a value indicates a change of at least 160 degrees relative to an initial value, in view of the teachings of Barrera, for the obvious advantage of performing posture detection based on the indicated orientation derived from the value of the signal (para [0083]).
+It would have been obvious to a skilled artisan to modify Hohl wherein a detected orientation change in at least the first direction or the second direction comprises a value that indicates a change of at least 160 degrees relative to an initial value at a first output of the accelerometer integrated circuit, in view of the teachings of Barrera, for the obvious advantage of performing posture detection based on the indicated orientation derived from the value of the signal (para [0083]).

 Claim(s) 23-26 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Hohl in view of Oliver and Bhushan, and further in view of U.S. Patent No. 6,216,537 to Henschel et al. (hereinafter “Henschel”).